-- Request an exemption from the filing requirement in section 1371.31, subdivision (a)(2).
+- a.
+Request an exemption from the filing requirement in section 1371.31, subdivision (a)(2).
 The DMHC will treat the Exhibit E-1 containing the request for exemption as confidential indefinitely. - b.
 The request for exemption must be based on the health plan or delegated entity either having paid no claims covered under section 1371.9 in 2015 or having not paid a statistically significant number or dollar amount of claims for services covered under section 1371.9.
-If the request is based on the latter, the request must provide specific information regarding: - i. the number of claims for services covered under section 1371.9 the health plan or entity paid in 2015; - ii. the amount paid for of each of those claims and whether the amount paid was higher, lower, or equal to 125% of the amount Medicare reimburses on a fee-for-service basis;
+If the request is based on the latter, the request must provide specific information regarding: - i.
+The number of claims for services covered under section 1371.9 the health plan or entity paid in 2015. - ii.
+The amount paid for of each of those claims and whether the amount paid was higher, lower, or equal to 125% of the amount Medicare reimburses on a fee-for-service basis.
+If the health

-&lt;sup>4 Section 1371.31.
+4 Section 1371.31.

-&lt;sup>5 Health and Safety Code section 1343, subdivision (b), allows the DMHC to exempt a health plan from compliance with the Act and regulations, or certain portions thereof, if the Director finds the action to be in the public interest and not detrimental to subscribers, enrollees, or persons regulated under the Act.
+5 Health and Safety Code section 1343, subdivision (b), allows the DMHC to exempt a health plan from compliance with the Act and regulations, or certain portions thereof, if the Director finds the action to be in the public interest and not detrimental to subscribers, enrollees, or persons regulated under the Act.

-- iii. a detailed explanation as to why this is not a statistically significant number or dollar amount; and, - iv. whether the health plan operates a closed system. - b.
-In a separate E-1 provide the following affirmations: - i.
+- plan paid for services subject to section 1371.9, but Medicare does not cover those or or similar services, specify this in the E-1. - iii.
+If the health plan paid claims for services covered under section 1371.0, a detailed explanation as to why it is not a statistically significant number or dollar amount. - iv.
+Whether the health plan operates a closed system. - b.
+In a separate E-1 provide the following affirmations6: - i.
 In 2015, the health plan or entity: [select one] - a. paid no claims for services covered under section 1371.9; or, - b. paid claims for services covered under section 1371.9, but the number or dollar amount of those claims is not statistically significant. - ii.
 The health plan does not operate on a closed system model. - iii.
-If, after July 1, 2017, a health plan enrollee receives a service subject to section 1371.9, unless otherwise agreed to by the noncontracting individual health professional and the health plan, the health plan shall reimburse the provider at 125 percent of the amount Medicare reimburses on a fee-for-service basis for the same or similar services in the general geographic region in which the services were rendered. - iv.
+If, after July 1, 2017, a health plan enrollee receives a service subject to section 1371.9, unless otherwise agreed to by the noncontracting individual health professional and the health plan, the health plan shall reimburse the provider: - at 125 percent of the amount Medicare reimburses on a fee-forservice basis for the same or similar services in the general geographic region in which the services were rendered; or, - b. for the amount of billed chargess for any services subject to 1371.9, if Medicare does not covered the same or similar services. - iv.
 The health plan or entity acknowledges that the provisions in AB 72, with the exception of section 1371.31, subdivision (a)(2), apply to the health plan or entity.